Casbert, John (1660-1677)

 Typical of the type of furniture supplied is an entry in the Lord Chamberlain's accounts for May 1674 for ‘a French chaire Hollow in ye back and quilted with two Stooles suitable of crimson Damaske with border and bayes and silke Fringe and cases of Serge’ for which £1 was charged.
 One ‘rich bed of Crimson Velvett’ supplied to Hampton Court was charged at £30.

-He is also the maker of an X-frame chair and a footstool, made for the use of William Juxton, the Archbishop of Canterbury (1582-1663), at the coronation of Charles II.
+Casbert supplied the Palace of Whitehall, Hampton Court, Windsor Castle and Somerset House.
+One such object is an X-frame chair and a footstool, made for the use of William Juxon, the Archbishop of Canterbury (1582-1663), at the coronation of Charles II.
 The provenance is confirmed in 'an undated bill in his 1660-61 accounts, for "worke and provisions made by him p[er]formed for his Mat'ies servis at his Coronation"'.
-Also in these accounts an entry '"ffor making a rich purple velvt Chaire of State for the Bishop with a foot stoole and seat cusshon suitable fringed with gold fringes and double gilt nales with cases of Bayes. £04:00:00"' [Rowell, Furniture History (2023), p.
-66].
-The chair and footstool are now on display in the British Galleries, Victoria and Albert Museum, London (illustrated below):
+Also in these accounts an entry '"ffor making a rich purple velvt Chaire of State for the Bishop with a foot stoole and seat cusshon suitable fringed with gold fringes and double gilt nales with cases of Bayes. £04:00:00"' [TNA LC2/8].

-The so-called 'Juxton Chair'.
+The so-called 'Juxon Chair'.
 A chair of state made of beechwood, covered with purple velvet and trimmed with silver and gold fringe.
 Chair made by Casbert and fringe by Ralph Silverton, 1661 [W.12:1, 2-1928]. © Victoria and Albert Museum, London.
 Purchased with Art Fund support.

-Back of the 'Juxton Chair' 1661 [W.12:1, 2-1928]. © Victoria and Albert Museum, London.
+Back of the 'Juxon Chair' 1661 [W.12:1, 2-1928]. © Victoria and Albert Museum, London.
 Purchased with Art Fund support.

 He also appears to have been responsible for the fitting up the the royal yachts Monmouth, Cleveland and Henrietta and in September 1668 made a charge of £13 ‘for going and coming by water to the Monmouth Yacht fowre severall tymes, and carriage of Goodes’